AmitP88/Final-Portfolio/src/pages/index.md

       - skill: Gatsby
       - skill: Sass
   subtitle: >-
-    I'm currently working for Middlestate, LLC - a design company in Visalia, CA. I've used HTML, CSS, JavaScript, as well as Netlify and Gatsby, to develop websites for various businesses in the Central Valley.
-I've learned how to build Shopify themes from the ground up and am looking for a job as a Shopify theme developer.
+    I've worked for Middlestate, LLC - a design company in Visalia, CA in 2019.
+    I've used HTML, CSS, JavaScript, as well as Netlify and Gatsby, to develop websites for various businesses in the Central Valley.
+In 2020, I've learned how to build and customize Shopify themes and am looking for a job as a Shopify theme developer.
   title: Hi!
 I'm Amit and I'm a Front End Developer
 shopify: